 For years, hemp and cannabidiol, better known as CBD, remained relegated to the fringes of the CPG market.
 But they broke into the mainstream in 2018, in a big way, growing into a $390 million business.

 While the 2018 Farm Bill – and its removal of hemp and hemp products from the Controlled Substances Act – played a significant role in the expected expansion, there’s more to it than that.
 Baby Boomers have taken to CBD as if they’ve returned to the 1960s.
-But instead of using it to escape reality, they’ve turned to CBD to help treat the pain of it.
-According to the AARP, seniors now make up more than a third – 36 percent – of the patients on the medical marijuana registry.
+But instead of using it to escape reality, they’ve turned to CBD to help treat it.
+According to the AARP, seniors now make up more than a third – 36% – of the patients on the medical marijuana registry.

 This popularity isn’t limited to the United States, either.
-A pair of hemp producers in China have announced plans to invest $22 million in a hemp industrial park that’s expected produced 30 tons of CBD extract annually once it’s up and running.
+A pair of hemp producers in China has announced plans to invest $22 million in a hemp industrial park expected to produce 30 tons of CBD extract annually once it’s up and running.

 “Right now, CBD is the chemical equivalent to Bitcoin in 2016,” Jason DeLand, a New York advertising executive, told the New York Times late last year.
 “It’s hot everywhere, and yet almost nobody understands it.”

-That confusion hasn’t kept food, beverage, and even nutritional supplement makers from trying to capitalize on CBD’s exploding popularity.
-While you can’t find any on the shelves in your local Target store – at least not yet – fast food giant Carl’s Jr. launched a CBD-infused burger in Colorado earlier this year.
+That confusion hasn’t kept food, beverage, and even dietary supplement makers from trying to capitalize on CBD’s exploding popularity.
+While you can’t find any on the shelves in your local Target – at least not yet – fast-food giant Carl’s Jr. launched a CBD-infused burger in Colorado earlier this year.

 Australian-based Ecofibre Limited saw the writing on the wall more than 20 years ago.
 They’re now the global leader in hemp technologies for health and resource sustainability.
 The company owns one of the largest and most diverse collections of genetics, with more than 300 land acres of cannabis across 25 countries.